kimmo1019/Roundtrip/README.md

 ### Outlier Detection

 We introduced three outlier detection datasets (Shuttle, Mammography, and ForestCover) from [ODDS library](http://odds.cs.stonybrook.edu/).
 Download the three datasets (`ODDS.tar.gz`) from the [zenodo repository](https://zenodo.org/record/3748270#.XpFvgdNKhTY).
-Uncompress it under the `data` folder.
+Uncompress it under the `datasets` folder.

 One can run the following commonds to train a Roundtrip model and evaluate by precision at K.